Rochelle loves the fantasy world of comics and enjoys dressing up like her favorite characters. She lives in Knoxville, Tennessee.

 If you are cosplaying because you enjoy doing challenging craft projects and showing your skills, look for something challenging you would like to try.
 Look for detailed, aesthetically pleasing costumes in your favorite media products.
-Learn to use different tools and materials in innovative ways, and attempt to gain skill.
+Learn to use different tools and materials in innovative ways and attempt to gain skills.
 Maybe there's a prop you'd really like to try replicating.
 See characters in terms of a list of techniques, and you'll quickly find yourself doing projects that reflect who you are as an artist and not just who you are as a fan.
-Eventually you may find yourself entering your works into costume contests.
+Eventually, you may find yourself entering your works into costume contests.

 If you are cosplaying for a more social congoing experience, more power to you!
-Pick a popular, well liked character from a commonly known property, and people will likely stop you for pictures or to make conversation.
+Pick a popular, well-liked character from a commonly known property, and people will likely stop you for pictures or to make conversation.

 Perhaps you would like to cosplay a character related to a performer at the con!
 Look at the guest list for an actor you'd like to flatter and make your selections from there.